RoboJackets/robocup-software/doc/Themes.md

    - Copy this stylesheet into the `./soccer/ui/themes` folder
 2. Edit `MainWindow.ui` to add an entry for your theme in the themes menu.
     - You can do this in qtcreator
-    - Also, you will need to add triggers in MainWindow.ui to actually trigger your theme.
+    - Also, you will need to add triggers in MainWindow.cpp to actually trigger your theme.
+    - In MainWindow.cpp add your new button to the radio group
 3. Edit `StyleSheetManager.cpp` and add your theme to the map of tables present there.
 4. You're set!
 See the existing themes for examples.